fergusonscripps/ModelAngelo_HMM_Merger/HIV_Example/README.md

 ModelAngelo did build Q between Bv and A7, however, this chain is reversed.
 As such we chose not to use this chain in our paper.

+You can see in file aaprobtohmm.py how we merge these hmm files together.